hgao62/vivian_backend_etl/README.md

     """
 ```
 2. set up mysql engine and call your project below and you should see data loaded into mysql database
-   similar to how you set sqlite db. just change the connection string
+   similar to how you set mysql db. just change the connection string
 ```python
     tickers = ["AAPL"]
     period = "5d"